 Open Payments – New Feature Video

-The program uses data reported by drug and medical device companies to shed light on payments and other transfers of value that take place each year.
+The program collects and makes publicly available data reported by drug and medical device companies to shed light on payments and other transfers of value that take place between the industry and health care providers each year.
 This includes general payments such as:

 Applicable research payments and ownership or investment interests must also be reported.

-Open Payments registration for the newly covered providers will begin in early 2022.
-By April 2022, providers will be able to review and affirm or dispute financial information reported about them before it is published.
+Open Payments registration for the newly added covered providers began in early 2022.
+Advanced practice nurses and physician assistants are now able to review and affirm or dispute financial information reported about them before it is published.
 The reported data will be released to the public by CMS in June 2022.

-CMS has indexed Open Payments data so that it is easy for patients and others to conduct targeted searches by provider, teaching hospital, or company, as well as by medical specialty and other parameters.
+CMS has indexed Open Payments data so that it is easy for patients and others to conduct targeted searches by individual provider, teaching hospital, or company, as well as by medical specialty, and other parameters.

-Registration in the system and review of data by providers are voluntary activities, but also highly encouraged to help ensure that the database remains an accurate and useful tool.
+Registration in the system and review of data by providers are voluntary activities, but are highly encouraged to help ensure that the database remains an accurate and useful tool.